MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 -   Administrative and application accounts (hard-coded, embedded credentials) are found on virtually every piece of hardware, software, and application within an organization, including virtual environments.

--   Administrative or application accounts are shared, which means that the system does not track WHO logged on as an Administrator, merely that a login occurred—a significant audit challenge.
+-   Administrative or application accounts are shared, which means that the system does not track WHO logged on as an Administrator, merely that a login occurredï¿½a significant audit challenge.

 -   Unlike a personal identity, such as Jdoe, administrative or application accounts are nearly impossible to disable due to high potential for disruption to business.

 -   Administrative and application accounts are subject to regulations such as Sarbanes Oxley, PCI, and Basel II, requiring that companies prove exactly who logs in to sensitive systems and, increasingly, what they are doing.

 #### What is the PIM Suite?
-[Cyber-Ark’s Privileged Identity Management (PIM) Suite](http://www.cyber-ark.com/digital-vault-products/pim-suite/index.asp) is an enterprise-class, unified policy-based solution that secures, manages and logs all privileged accounts and activities associated with datacenter management whether on-premise or in the cloud:
+[Cyber-Arkï¿½s Privileged Identity Management (PIM) Suite](http://www.cyber-ark.com/digital-vault-products/pim-suite/index.asp) is an enterprise-class, unified policy-based solution that secures, manages and logs all privileged accounts and activities associated with datacenter management whether on-premise or in the cloud:

 -   Control access to privileged accounts based on pre-defined security policies